 - Generic donepezil is available, which has increased the affordability of this treatment for people with AD.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Diarrhea, nausea, and vomiting are common; prevalence increases with higher dosages and may be higher in those of a lower weight.
 Symptoms are usually transient and most resolve after one to three weeks of continued treatment.
-Muscle cramps and fatigue are also common.
+Muscle cramps, weight loss, and fatigue are also common.

 - May increase gastric acid secretion and increase the risk of gastrointestinal bleeding and stomach ulcers.
 The risk is enhanced in people on concomitant non-steroidal anti-inflammatory drugs (NSAIDs).

 - May produce a slow heart rate (bradycardia) or heart block via an effect on the sinoatrial or AV nodes, even in people without any known cardiac conduction abnormalities.